 If you have damage to your dental enamel due to decay, bruxism, a fracture, or another oral health issue, it is important to get a filling to repair the tooth.
 If left untreated, tooth decay can progress into a serious issue, leading to an infection of the root or even bone loss.
 Ultimately, if the decay is left for too long, you could lose your natural tooth.
 Therefore, it is important to visit your dentist at the first sign of pain and sensitivity to restore your oral health and prevent further damage.

 2. Does it hurt to get fillings?

 The fillings procedure is pain-free and safe.
 Your dentist will numb the area completely—first with a topical treatment and then with an injected local anesthetic—before beginning the procedure.
 The dentist will use a drill to remove the decay and shape the tooth before placing the filling into the hole.
 While the drill does make a loud, high-pitched sound, you won’t feel a thing!
 When they’re done, they’ll polish the tooth and make sure everything is okay to go.

 3. What materials are used to create fillings?

-There are actually a number of materials that can be used to create fillings and remedy cavities.
-Amalgam is the most commonly known material—also known as the “silver filling”—as it has been around for almost 200 years.
+There are actually several materials that can be used to create fillings and remedy cavities.
+Amalgam is the most commonly known material known as the “silver filling”—as it has been around for almost 200 years.
 If you’d like a tooth-colored option, fillings can be made using composite resin and ceramic.
 You may even be surprised to learn that some people get gold fillings as well, though it is increasingly less and less popular.

 4. How will my dentist know if I have a cavity?